 Williams is executive director and founder of Architecture for Health in Vulnerable Environments (ARCHIVE), an international charity focused on designing and building housing that prevents illness and provides care to the world’s poor.

-Thank you to our generous media partners and sponsors for their support of Ensia Live.
+Thank you to our generous media partners and sponsors for their past support of Ensia Live.
 For additional sponsorship opportunities, please contact Todd Reubold.